 There are three academic terms – fall, spring and summer – within which the IIRP offers courses of varying durations.
 The fall and spring academic periods are at least 15 weeks long each; the summer academic period is typically less than 15 weeks long, but nevertheless adheres to the policy in terms of instruction time and the amount of work required.

-The length of individual courses, whether hybrid or online, can vary within each academic period.
+The length of individual courses, whether blended or online, can vary within each academic period.
 Published descriptions of courses clearly state the duration of each course.
 Every course, regardless of its duration, adheres to the credit hour policy in terms of the required instruction time and volume of work involved to earn full credit.

 Course Delivery Modalities

-In-person, direct instruction at an IIRP professional development event, symposium or conference is followed by online coursework to complete a hybrid course.
+In-person, direct instruction at an IIRP professional development event, symposium or conference is followed by online coursework to complete a blended course.
 Direct instruction time for the online portion of each course is calculated based on the amount of time spent attending the in-person segment of the course.
 In all instances, these courses must meet the total amount of instructional and student work time required to earn full credit, based on the definition of a credit hour as described above.

 These courses are offered entirely online with no on-site, in-person meetings.
 They have the same learning outcomes and substantive components as other courses offered by the IIRP.
 Contact time is satisfied by several means including, but not limited to: (a) Regular weekly instruction or interaction with an instructor for the duration of the course, and (b) Academic engagement through interactive tutorials, group discussions moderated by faculty, virtual study/project groups, engaging with class peers and online projects reviewed and graded by faculty.
 In all instances, these courses must meet the total amount of instructional and student work time as traditional classroom courses.